alexpearce/home/_posts/physics/2012-04-28-scattering-cross-sections.md

 title: Scattering Cross Sections in the Standard Model
 category: Physics
 tags: [Physics, Python, C, LaTeX]
+description: A computational physics project on "Numerical Evaluation of the e+e− → μ+μ− Cross Section in the Standard Model"
 ---

 As part of my degree I'm taking a computing course which requires two project reports.
 The first was on e+e− &rarr; &mu;+&mu;− scattering, mediated via the photon and the Z boson.